charlesll/rampy/examples/rameau_example/README.md

 C. Le Losq, D. R. Neuville, R. Moretti, J. Roux, Determination of water content in silicate glasses using Raman spectrometry: Implications for the study of explosive volcanism.
 American Mineralogist.
 97, 779–790 (2012).

-DG 2017 D. Di Genova et al., Effect of iron and nanolites on Raman spectra of volcanic glasses: A reassessment of existing strategies to estimate the water content.
+D. Di Genova et al., Effect of iron and nanolites on Raman spectra of volcanic glasses: A reassessment of existing strategies to estimate the water content.
 Chemical Geology.
 475, 76–86 (2017).